 And so it is at the ‘Direccion Nacional de Migraciones’.
 Systems analysis knows no place here.
 After answering the questions of the ‘man on the door’ who directs us and tens of thousands to our destination, and navigating the milling crowds, we arrive at Edificio 6, Zona K. The desk is immediately recognisable by a long queue snaking to one side, whilst the desk itself is bereft of visitors, its occupant flipping a passport nonchalantly between his fingers then gazing into the near distance.
 Underneath, an old desk-top processor struggles in the heat, with a mess of wires that bundle into the waiting hall.

 Our reception officer looks stressed as he manipulates his neck from side to side and rubs his eyes.
 Returning to his desk he grabs a few sheets of paper, folds them firmly and inserts them into the workings of a large fan to cushion the rattles and vibration.
 The effect is momentary, for soon the papers are whipped on a current of air, and the rattles resume.
-He looks at us kindly, perhaps anticipating that our next encounter will be with his surly colleague at an adjacent desk, who then commands our presence with a peremptory hand movement.
+He looks at us kindly as he hands us a sheet of paper with our arrival number top right, perhaps anticipating that our next encounter will be with his surly colleague at an adjacent desk, who then commands our presence with a peremptory hand movement.
 His is the ultimate economy of speech, words being replaced with grunts, sighs interspersed with disconcerting silence.
+He flips over the visas, returning as if he is willing there to be a problem.
 Should our applications have been knowingly flawed his demeanor would have broken our nerve and sent us rushing from his desk.
-Instead, after some consideration, he utters two reassuring words “noventa pesos”, by which we understand that we are to proceed to the cash desk distant at the far end of the room.
+Instead, after some consideration, he utters two reassuring words “noventa pesos”, by which we understand that we are to proceed to the cash desk distant in Edificion 4.

 He is still waiting when we return, the unmoving queue now trailing out of the doors into the courtyard.
 He leans back in his chair and examines the receipts with suspicion, then waves us back to his stressed colleague take our photographs and ten finger marks.
 Stephanie recalls that I looked terrified when pressing too hard on the finger-reader causing the operator to pull it from its mounting, bash it twice on the desk “Basil Fawlty’ style to demonstrate his displeasure before resuming the operation.
 Then we are sent to sit like naughty children and wait, our passports disappearing into hidden offices for checks, and more photocopying with medieval machines.
 Stephanie and I look at each other, then into space, around us the hum of frustrated humanity.
 Had we slipped unknowingly into hell, or is this just another aspect of Argentine administration misrule?